emptymalei/awesome-research/README.md

 * [SHIELDS.io](http://shields.io/): Make a beautiful badge by yourself.
 * [TitleCap](http://titlecapitalization.com/): Not sure which word to capitalize in the title?
 [TitleCap](http://titlecapitalization.com/) is right for you.
 * [On Being a Scientist](https://www.nap.edu/read/12192/): A guide to responsible conduct in research.
+* [DiRT Directory](http://dirtdirectory.org/): Registry of digital research tools for scholarly use.

 -----